tomasmcguinness/dotnet-passbook/README.md

 /Home/Index will open a simple HTML page where you can choose the card type.
 /Pass/EventTicket will generate an event based Pass (not fully functional).
-/Pass/BoardingPass will generate simple baording card.
+/Pass/BoardingPass will generate simple boarding card.

 These passes are functional and can be saved in iOS Passbook.